onadeulofeu/Bloomers_10y_BBMO/README.md

 Studying blooming events on a 10years timeseries [Blanes Bay Microbial Observatory](http://bbmo.icm.csic.es/) which corresponds to the following manuscript:

-The natural history of bacterial bloomers in a decade long time-series
+The natural history of bacterial bloomers in a decade-long time series

 ## Authors: